guilatrova/latrovacommits-articles/posts/2021/2021-07-01-project-tryceratops/post.en-us.md

 ### Supporting `pyproject.toml`

 The next step would be to support [PEP518](https://www.python.org/dev/peps/pep-0518/) by allowing configs to be defined at the project level.
-Maybe you don't like some violation that I set, that's fine, it shouldn't become a problem.
+Maybe you don't like some violation that I defined, that's fine, it shouldn't refrain you from benefiting from using Tryceratops.

 The goal is to support configs that someone would usually pass through CLI like: